waacton/Unicolour/README.md

 - CIE XYZ
 - CIE LAB

-Unicolour uses sRGB as the default RGB model and D65 (2° observer) as the default illuminant of the XYZ colour space.
+Unicolour uses sRGB as the default RGB model and standard illuminant D65 (2° observer) as the default white point of the XYZ colour space.
-These can be overridden using the `Configuration` parameter.
+These [can be overridden](#-advanced-configuration-) using the `Configuration` parameter.

 This library was initially written for personal projects since existing libraries had complex APIs or missing features.
 The goal of this library is to be intuitive and easy to use; performance is not a priority.